A Guide to Virtual Assistant Training for Real Estate

 Preparing for Virtual Assistant Training

-The first thing to do before your property management virtual assistant starts is define their role and responsibilities.
+The first thing to do before your new virtual contractor starts is define their role and responsibilities.
 What tasks will they need to complete?
 What tools will they need to use?

 With a clear idea of what your virtual assistant will do, you can develop a training plan that gets right to the essential information and doesn't waste any time.
 Then, from the list of responsibilities and tasks, begin creating some training materials.
 Here are a few ideas.